Arson suspected in fire that killed 7 in France

 An apartment building blaze early Thursday killed seven people in the southern French city of Nice and police were investigating the fire as a possible arson, authorities said.

-The dead include three children — 5, 7 and 10 years old — and a 17-year-old teenager who tried to escape by jumping from a window, they said.
+The dead include three children — 5, 7 and 10 years old — and a 17-year-old who tried to escape by jumping from a window, they added.

 The apartment was occupied by a family believed to have Comoran origins, the regional prefect Hugues Moutouh said, referring to the southern African island nation.